 Others haven’t been so lucky as they have had to close down routes deemed commercially unviable due to less utilization.
 Some have even gone as far as passing their costs onto the travelers.
 Although the visits continue to rise in some areas, poor and disadvantaged travelers who don’t have access to individual transport continue to face looming restrictions.

-The social impacts are, without a doubt, quite significant.
+The social impacts of reduced mobility are, without a doubt, quite significant.
 Even though individuals with access to private travel means have enjoyed clear and quiet roads all through, continued denial of shared transit to poor households may prove disastrous.
 Such households have had no option but to cycle or walk to their destinations.

 But then again, the added outdoor time limits and curfews have severely impeded access to social services and places of work.
 Evidence collected from Nairobi suggests that the total share of work opportunities within sixty minutes of travel remains up to five times high for those using individual transport.